nlanky/pale-pass/README.md

 Here is a summary of those properties:
 - `id` - A unique identifier for each building.
 We match this up to the # column in the Google Sheet.
 - `name` - How you want the name of the building to appear in the UI.
-- `description` - This is shown when you click on a building on the buildings view.
+- `text` - An object that allows us to set text that appears before a building is built(`preBuild`) and after it is built (`postBuild`).
+This is shown when you click on a building on the buildings view.
 - `canBuild` - Whether the player can build this building by spending an amount of resources in the buildings view.
 - `requirements` - What the building requires before the player can build it.
 An object with three properties - `tier`, `buildingIds`, and `villagerIds`. `tier` refers to the player's town tier. `buildingIds` and `villagerIds` are arrays of IDs.
 Make sure these match up to the correct IDs using the codebase or the Google Sheet.
 - `gatherResources` - A `Resources` object (see `src/features/resource/types.ts`) that indicates the quantity of each resource this building will produce each day when built and undamaged.